microsoft/MLOpsPython/docs/getting_started.md

 8. Your build run would look similar to the following image
 ![select repo](./images/build-run.png)

-Great, you now have the build pipeline setup, you can either manually trigger it or it gets automatically triggered everytime there is a change in the master branch.

 **Note:** The build pipeline will perform basic test on the code and provision infrastructure on azure.
 This can take around 10 mins to complete.